A Program of the Tennessee Department of Treasury · David H. Lillard, Jr., State Treasurer

 No, ABLE TN does not require submission of documentation for any withdrawal made from your child’s ABLE TN account.
 You should retain all receipts and documentation for all withdrawals from your child’s ABLE TN account because as an ABLE program, we are required to aggregate all withdrawals made in a calendar year and report them to the IRS annually.
 The IRS could audit you to determine if the amount withdrawn was for qualified disability expense (remember, education is a category of disability related expenses).

-ABLE TN reports annual to the Internal Revenue Service.
+ABLE TN reports annually to the Internal Revenue Service.
 Form 1099-QA is issued to report all aggregate distributions made from an ABLE TN account during the calendar year.
 Form 5498-QA is issued to report all aggregate contributions, fair market value of the account, opening of a new account, certification of a qualified account, and the disability code.

 Also, ABLE TN sends monthly reports to the Social Security Administration for all ABLE TN Accounts including balance and withdrawal activity.